openservicemesh/osm/docs/development_guide.md

 ```bash
 cat .env.example > .env
 ```
-The various envirnoment variables are documented in the `.env.example` file itself.
+The various environment variables are documented in the `.env.example` file itself.
 Modify the variables in `.env` to suite your environment.

 Some of the scripts and build targets available expect an accessible container registry where to push the `osm-controller` and `init` docker images once compiled.
 The location and credential options for the container registry can be specified as environment variables declared in `.env`, as well as the target namespace where `osm-controller` will be installed on.